kar137/security-automation-python/README.md

 # securitysystem-scripts-python

 ## Overview
-This repository contains solutions for the Green Tick Technical Assessment.
-The assessment includes two tasks:
+This repository contains solutions for the following systems:
 1. **SystemMonitor**: A log parsing and alerting system.
 2. **WebScanCrawler**: A simple web crawler for vulnerability scanning.

 ## 1. SystemMonitor
-### Problem Statement
-Develop a function that reads a log file and identifies error messages or suspicious patterns such as:
+Developed a function that reads a log file and identifies error messages or suspicious patterns such as:
 - "failed login"
 - "unauthorized access"
 - "malicious activity detected"